Estimated read time: 13 minutes

 We don’t post negative updates about our business.

 We want to share interesting stories from our daily business connections.
 Keep an eye out for anything that might be worth sharing.
-But we do ask customers if it’s OK to take their picture, for example.
-(You might consider getting a consent form for people to sign, too.
+But we ask customers if it’s OK to take their picture, for example.
+(You might also consider getting a consent form for people to sign.
 But that’s a question for your lawyer.)

 Your brand voice